pvlib/pvlib-python/pvlib/data/gold/README.md

 Gold Datasets
 ============

-This directory contains gold datasets and modules for algorithm testing and benchmarking.
+This directory contains gold datasets and modules for algorithm verification and benchmarking.

 ## Single-Diode Model (SDM)